 It is important for him to appreciate the beauty in other people and the world around him.
 As dads, we need to help our sons understand that beauty is more than just looks.
 The sooner our sons understand this, the sooner they will shift the paradigm for the better.

-He Can Be Friends With Boys And Girls Alike
+Encourage Him to Be Friends With Boys and Girls

 Growing up I was never friends with girls — boys were friends, girls were girlfriends.
 As a result, I was very awkward around girls throughout my school age years.
 I see this same dynamic play out with boys and girls today.
 Make sure your son knows how to be friends with girls from a young age and treats them the same as anyone of his boy friends.
 They could turn out to be the most valuable long-term friendships he has.
 He will thank you for it one day.